ska-telescope/skampi/docs/src/triage.rst

 Allocating ownership to teams
 -----------------------------
 The following are general rules for allocating ownership to teams:

+* The primary responsibility for a failed pipeline is the owner of the first commit to the branch since the last successful run of the pipeline.
+It is therfore the responsibility of the committer to follow up on the pipeline status after each git push.
-* For every test case failing, the creator(s) of it must be involved in order to assign the bug to a specific team.
+* For every test case failing, the creator(s) of the test must be involved in order to assign the bug to the appropriate team.
-* System team should be always involved in the problem identification in order to understand whether the problem is infrastructual (related to a k8s cluster or any layer below it - docker, VM, virtualization and so on).
+* The System Team should be always involved in the problem identification in order to understand whether the problem is infrastructure related (related to a k8s cluster or any layer below it - docker, VM, virtualization etc).
-* For prometheus alerts, the system team must provide the analisys of the problem and in case assign it to the right team(s).
+* For prometheus alerts, the system team must provide the analysis of the alert details in order to understand the cause, and give input into assigning it to the right team(s).